-With false positive results, tests are marked as failed even if they actually passed and the software functions as it should.
+The false positive – our tests are marked as failed even if they actually passed and the software functions as it should.
 We report errors even though they don’t exist.
 Data tells us the software should not work as intended yet it does.

 From our experience, this type of error has an insidious impact.
-While it doesn’t affect the software itself, they tend to upset the dev’s trust in the software delivery process.
+While it doesn’t affect the software itself, they tend to upset the dev’s trust in the software testing process.

 Some can even begin to question the software testing company’s expertise.
 However, it’s usually uninspired to penalize testers for false positives (or even base KPIs on this) because it can only lead to an undesired situation – testers being scared to report them because of possible backlash.
 Also, keep in mind that most false positives are related to unclear situations – e.g. missing documentation.
 As cliché as it might sound – it’s better to be safe than sorry.

-With false negative results, our tests are marked as passed even though they failed.
+The false negative – our test are marked as passed even though they failed.
 We detected no problems at the moment of the test, yet they were present.
 The software will continue to run with glitches embedded even though it shouldn’t have.

 The main problem with these errors is that they can affect the business bottom line by “breaking” the software.